ArturoHaru/Gilded-rose-java-arturo/README.md

 # What I'm unhappy with

-I don't know if I was allowed to edit the type of the array in the GildedRose class. (from Item to SellingItem) I'm open to suggestions.
+I don't know if I was allowed to edit the type of the array in the GildedRose class. (from Item to ForSaleItem) I'm open to suggestions.